-Every once in a while we’re asked what is the best thing that Raleigh area homeowner's can do to maintain their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that Raleigh area homeowner's can do to maintain their air conditioning and heating system between their regular tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the ideal operation of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Raleigh homeowners, but there are typically two obstacles to actually getting it done:

 - Determining just how often to change your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you'll notice that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to expensive parts, like your compressor, so it's better to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.